Hurricane Ian heads for Carolinas after pounding Florida

 A chunk of the Sanibel Causeway fell into the sea, cutting off access to the barrier island where 6,300 people live.

-Hours after weakening to a tropical storm while crossing the Florida peninsula, Ian regained hurricane strength Thursday evening over the Atlantic.
-The National Hurricane Center predicted it would hit South Carolina as a Category 1 hurricane Friday.
+Hours after weakening to a tropical storm while crossing the Florida Peninsula, Ian regained strength Thursday evening over the Atlantic.
+The National Hurricane Center predicted it would hit South Carolina as a Category 1 hurricane Friday, still much weaker than the Category 4 hurricane it was on Wednesday.

-The storm was on track to later hit North Carolina, forecasters said.
-North Carolina Gov. Roy Cooper urged residents to prepare for torrents of rain, high winds and potential power outages.
+In North Carolina, Gov. Roy Cooper urged residents to prepare for torrents of rain, high winds and potential power outages.

-Visiting the state's emergency operations center Thursday, Cooper said that up to 7 inches (17.8 centimeters) of rain could fall in some areas, with the potential for mountain landslides and tornadoes statewide.

 Gomez Licon reported from Punta Gorda, Florida; Associated Press contributors include Terry Spencer and Tim Reynolds in Fort Myers, Florida; Cody Jackson in Tampa, Florida; Freida Frisaro in Miami; Mike Schneider in Orlando, Florida; Seth Borenstein in Washington; and Bobby Caina Calvan in New York.